 • Best ways for presenting audit findings and recommendations

 • The process of communicating the draft report to the necessary parties and obtaining their responses, audit report approval process, and distribution of the final report

 • Regulatory Guidance for the content of the Compliance Officer’s Annual Report on the prevention of Money laundering and terrorist financing (CIRCULAR No. C033)

 • Regulatory Guidance after the assessment of Compliance Officers’ Annual Reports and the Internal Audit Reports on the prevention of money laundering and terrorist financing (Circular No. C 307)

 • Case Studies

 • Analysis of real Reports of various types

 • Analysis of practical examples – real cases

 The programme is designed to deliver knowledge and enhance participants’ skills via short lectures, case-studies, practical examples, real-life simulations.

 Participants will also benefit from customised feedback at the end of the programme and take away the knowledge gained to be transferred to their workplace.
-Most of the training’s time will be invested in analysing a real-life case study that will help participants understand how to create class reports that add value and motivates readers to take corrective actions.
+Most of the training time will be invested in analysing a real-life case study that will help participants understand how to create high standard reports that add value and motivate readers to take corrective actions.